 In the United States, a coalition of actors including plant-based meat companies and policy advocacy organizations have filed lawsuits in federal courts in Missouri, Mississippi, and Arkansas asserting that their label censorship laws are a violation of commercial speech protected under the First Amendment to the U.S. Constitution.
 They say consumers know exactly what to expect when purchasing a ‘veggie burger’ or a ‘vegan sausage’.
 Therefore, to now prohibit accurate labelling that highlights both the similarity and provides information on the plant-based ingredients would violate First Amendment (free speech) rights.
 These lawsuits have met with some success.
 The District Court for the Eastern District of Arkansas granted a preliminary injunction against the State of Arkansas, holding that the legislation likely fails on First Amendment grounds.
 Labels such as ‘sausage’, ‘hot dog’ or ‘burger’ were held to be neither misleading nor inaccurate so long as clarifying labels like ‘vegan’ that inform customers of the plant-based nature of the product are present.
 Moreover, it was held that less restrictive means than a complete prohibition could have been used to advance the state interest of protecting consumer interests.
 A similar lawsuit against the State of Mississippi led to the state amending its regulations allowing plant-based meat products to use meat terms on their labels so long as the plant-based nature of the product was clear.
 Therefore, it appears that the free speech argument has traction in the United States and these lawsuits may prevent other states from adopting a similar complete prohibition on labelling.
 However, the risk of incoherent regulations remains.

-Studies have shown that labels that emphasize the ‘clean’ or environmentally conscious nature of these products make it more attractive to consumers, who are increasingly conscious of and uncomfortable with the growing environmental and ethical concerns that accompany their dietary preferences.
-Therefore, a ‘vegan sausage’ would be catchier a label than a ‘veggie tube’ which is what the EU Agriculture Committee rather it be called.
+Studies have shown that labels that emphasise the ‘clean’ or environmentally conscious nature of these products make it more attractive to consumers, who are increasingly conscious of and uncomfortable with the growing environmental and ethical concerns that accompany their dietary preferences.
 However, it still remains to be seen whether labelling bans have any definitive impact on demand for alternative proteins.
 What is clear is that regulators must work together to craft uniform, consistent regulations that do not disadvantage new entrants to the food market while protecting reasonable consumer interests.

 Therefore, plant-based meat products should be labelled and packaged with full disclosure about the origin (i.e., plant-based), and features.
 The labelling should clearly signify that the product does not contain animal meat.
 For example, the name of the product may include qualifiers indicating the source, such as “plant-based” or “soy-meat”.
 Organizations can also use pictorial representations on the packaging to show that the product does not contain animal meat.